muntazar77/muntazar77/README.md

 - 🌱 I’m currently learning **Frameworks ,courses etc.**

-- 👨‍💻 All of my projects are available at [myprojecht.com](myprojecht.com)
+- 👨‍💻 All of my projects are available at <a href="https://www.muntazer.me" target="blank">www.muntazer.me</a>

 - 💬 Ask me about **React.js, Laravel ,Javascript**